Open PDF files

 Opening a PDF from database

-1. Create a web service project in .NET Core 3.0 or above.
-You can refer to this link for instructions on how to create a web service project.
+1. Create a web service project in .NET Core 3.0 or later by following the PDF Viewer web service walkthrough.

-2. Open the PdfViewerController.cs file in your web service project.
+2. Open the PdfViewerController.cs file in the web service project.

 3. Import the required namespaces at the top of the file: